MicrosoftDocs/power-automate-docs/articles/desktop-flows/custom-forms.md

 ![Screenshot of the Display custom form action.](media/custom-forms/display-custom-form-action.png)

-On the left side of the designer, there's a list with all the [available input elements]() you can add to the form, such as text, date, and file inputs, and some non-interactive elements, such as texts and images.
+On the left side of the designer, there's a list with all the [available input elements](#custom-form-elements) you can add to the form, such as text, date, and file inputs, and some non-interactive elements, such as texts and images.

 To add an element to the custom form,  double-click it or drag and drop it in the designer's workspace area.

-After adding an element, you can handle all the [available specifications]() on the right side of the form designer.
+After adding an element, you can handle all the [available specifications](#custom-form-element-specifications) on the right side of the form designer.
 The available specifications may differ depending on the nature of the selected element.

 ![Screenshot of the available form elements.](media/custom-forms/form-elements.png)

-When a user populates a custom form, the provided data are stored in the **CustomFormData** custom object variable.
+When a user populates a custom form, the provided data are stored into the **CustomFormData** custom object variable.
 To access the value of a specific input element stored in the custom object, use the following notation: **CustomFormData['ElementID']**.

 > [!NOTE]
 > You can find more information regarding custom objects and how to handle them in [Advanced data types](variable-data-types.md#advanced-data-types).